 If you live in an area that is 500 feet or less in altitude, I guarantee you’ll feel the effects of higher altitude when you arrive in Peru just by briskly crossing the street (and in Cuzco, I mean briskly or you'll be run over, but that's another story for another day!)

 New York City lies at 13 feet (yes, 1-3) above sea level and Los Angeles is at 126 feet.
 Miami is 11 feet, and Anchorage, Alaska is 144 feet.
-Most people fly into Cuzco, Peru from Lima to visit the Sacred Valley -- Cusco altitude is 10,800 feet.
-That's over twice the altitude of Denver, the Mile High City (5,280 feet)!
+Most people fly from Lima, Peru into Cuzco to visit the Sacred Valley -- Cusco altitude is 10,800 feet.
+That's over twice the altitude of Denver, Colorado, the Mile High City (5,280 feet)!

 What to Expect and When to Expect it

 Typically, altitude sickness symptoms occur between 6 and 24 hours of reaching a higher elevation and are generally worse at night.
 Some hotels may provide oxygen to guests who are experiencing symptoms.
 If you experience any of these, ask for help through your hotel, hostel, or guide.
 Generally, once symptoms appear, the best solution is heading to a lower elevation.
 Mild symptoms may include:

 - nausea and vomiting

 - feeling unsteady